dustinpfister/blog_posts/_posts/nodejs-example-word-count-history.md

 ## 1 - The git lib of the nodejs example

 I have a single module for this nodejs example thus far that has a whole bunch of methods to help me work with a git folder.
 I have a method that will just check if a given folder is a git folder, and return a resolve or rejected promise depending on that.
 I have another method that will create a list of commits from the current commit back a number of commits, and other such methods.
 So in this section I will be going over this module, and how it helps with this word count history nodejs example.

+### 1.1 - the start of the module, and the folder check method

+So at the top of the module I am referencing in the exec child process modules method.
+If you are not familiar with this method as well as other alternatives such as spawn I recommend reading up on them.
+The methods can be used to call extremal commands on the operating system such as, but certainly not limited to git.

 ```js
 let exec = require('child_process').exec;